-A multi-shot target assembly and automatic alignment procedure for laser-plasma proton acceleration at high repetition rate are introduced.
-The assembly is based on a multi-target rotating wheel capable of hosting more than 5000 targets, mounted on a 3D motorized stage to allow rapid replenishment and alignment of the target material between laser irradiations.
-The automatic alignment procedure consists of a detailed mapping of the impact positions at the target surface prior to the irradiation that ensures stable operation of the target, which alongside the purpose-built design of the target wheel, enables operation at rates up to 10 Hz.
-Stable and continuous laser-driven proton acceleration at 10 Hz is demonstrated, with observed cut-off energy stability about 15%.
+A multi-shot target assembly and automatic alignment procedure for laser-plasma proton acceleration at high-repetition-rate are introduced.
+The assembly is based on a multi-target rotating wheel capable of hosting >5000 targets, mounted on a three-dimensional motorised stage to allow rapid replenishment and alignment of the target material between laser irradiations.
+The automatic alignment procedure consists of a detailed mapping of the impact positions at the target surface prior to the irradiation that ensures stable operation of the target, which alongside the purpose-built design of the target wheel, enable the operation at rates up to $10\,\mathrm{Hz}$ .
+Stable and continuous laser-driven proton acceleration at $10\,\mathrm{Hz}$ is demonstrated, with observed cut-off energy stability about 15%.